hedibertosilva/c--studies/README.md

         - Thread Storage Duration:

+            Summary:

                 Objects that exists along the lifetime of the thread they belong to.
                 They are created when a thread stats and destroyed when the thread exits.
                 Thread storage duration can be specified using the thread_local keyword.

             thread_local int my_var;

         - Automatic Storage Duration:

+            Summary:

                 Objects with automatic storage duration are created at the point of definition and destroyed when the scope in which they are declated is exited.

                 These objects are also known as "local" and "stack" objects.
                 Function parameters and local non-static variables fall into this category.

             void myFunction() {
                 int local_var;